87% of the companies who run account-based marketing initiatives say they outperform other marketing campaigns in delivering ROI

 Work on mapping out accounts’ structure so that reps can start building relationships within the company.

 This is crucial for sales multithreading — nurturing different people from the same account so you have various contacts at a single company.
-This is super helpful in cases where a single point of contact leaves the company.
+This protects your deal if a single point of contact leaves the company.

 If you’re using UserGems for tracking customer job changes though, you can automatically get the names of ex-customers in your inbox.
 Then, you can target them right away to get into a new account without having to track job changes manually.